 Andrew McLaughlin is a partner at betaworks, a technology and media start-up studio based in New York City.
 At betaworks, Andrew is an operator, a company and product builder, a strategist, and an investor.
-He has served as CEO of two betaworks companies, Digg and Instapaper.
+Since joining in 2012, he has served as CEO of two betaworks companies, Digg and Instapaper.

-Andrew is a member of the board of Chartbeat, the real-time data analytics company.
+Andrew is on the board of Chartbeat, the real-time data analytics company.

 From 2009-2011, Andrew McLaughlin was a member of President Obama's senior White House staff, serving as Deputy Chief Technology Officer of the United States.
 In that role, Andrew was responsible for advising the President on Internet, technology, and innovation policy, including open government, cybersecurity, online privacy and free speech, spectrum policy, federal R&D priorities, entrepreneurship, and the creation of open technology standards and platforms for health care, energy efficiency, and education.
 In 2008-2009, he served on the Obama/Biden presidential transition team, as a member of the Technology, Innovation and Government Reform cluster.

 In 2011-12, Andrew was a Lecturer in Law at Stanford Law School, teaching a course on "Freedom of Speech in a Digitally Interconnected World," and a non-resident fellow at Stanford Law's Center for Internet & Society and at Princeton's Center for Information Technology Policy.
 In 2011-2013, Andrew was a member of the Commission on Innovation of the U.S. Broadcasting Board of Governors.

 From 2011-2012, Andrew was EVP of Tumblr, responsible for the international, community, outreach, editorial, marketing, and support teams.